 Broadjam’s Roy Elkins got involved the second year to help oversee the voting of the awards show and move to an online voting model.
 Tvedt and Elkins collaborated with many volunteers over the following years to expand the MAMAs into an active nonprofit organization with the mission of supporting the local scene and putting instruments in kids’ hands.
 In 2009, the name of the organization changed from the Madison Area Music Awards to the Madison Area Music Association to reflect this broader mission.
 The awards show spent two years in the Wisconsin Union Theater, followed by three years at the Barrymore Theater.
 The annual event moved to the Capitol Theater at the Overture Center in 2010 and remained there through 2019.
 Beth Kille took over the role of Awards Show Executive Producer in 2013.

 In 2014, after years of unrelenting dedication to the MAMAs, Tvedt handed off the MAMA Executive Director reigns to Curt Davies, a local business executive and music fan.
-Ty Christian took over that role in 2020.
+Ty Christian took over that role in 2020, where he stayed until 2024.
+Dana Perry has recently been named the new Executive Director.
 Tvedt is still involved in the organization as Treasurer and advisor for the awards show.
 Roy Elkins continues to serve as Board Chair and President.

 To date, the MAMAs have donated over $110,000 of funds and gear to area schools, community centers, private instruction facilities, and other facilities as the need arose.
 The organization continues to work to raise funds and secure equipment for area music programs as well as recognizing the accomplishments of the Madison music community.